black-parrot-hdk/zynq-parrot/cosim/simple-example/README.md

-This directory contains a simple example of cosimulation of a AXI-lite block in the FPGA logic (aka PL=programmable logic).
+This directory contains a simple example of cosimulation of a a host program (which would run in the Zynq PS system) communicating with an AXI-lite block that would run in the FPGA logic (aka PL=programmable logic).

-It employs verilator, and a simple AXI-Lite Read and Write API that can be easily reproduced when running on the actual PS.
+It employs verilator, and a simple AXI-Lite Read and Write API that can be easily re-implemented to run on the actual PS system

-- ps.cpp: portable host code, can run in cosim or on PL
+- ps.cpp: portable host program, can run in cosim or on PL, controls accelerator

 - bp_zynq_pl.h: cosim-implementation of bp_zynq_pl API
-                another implementation will be created for PS
+                another implementation will be created for PS (mostly design independent)

+- example_axi_v1_0_S00_AXI.v: example accelerator to live in PL, uses Xilinx IPI tooling

 - top.v:  wrapper for Xilinx IPI block

-- example_axi_v1_0_S00_AXI: example accelerator to live in PL